infinum/frontend-handbook/React/Recipes/How to build core component.md

 } as MultiStyleConfig<CardAnatomy>;
 ```

-After a card theme is done it needs to be add it to the global chakra theme.
+After a card theme is done we'll update the theme to include the new Card component style.

 ```tsx
 import { extendTheme } from "@chakra-ui/react";